 Are you thinking about doing an SBAT?

 School-based apprenticeships and traineeships (SBATs) are a great way to get a head start on your career while still at school.
-By doing an SBAT in industries experiencing skills shortages, including renewable energy, housing and infrastructure, and early childhood education and care, you can set yourself up for a future career.
+By doing an SBAT in industries experiencing skills shortages such as renewable energy, housing and infrastructure, or early childhood education and care – you can set yourself up for a future career.

 Xavier